Last Updated on November 1, 2022 by Obaro Alidou K.

 The final purpose of an online store is to sell.
 Apart from the audience and market opportunity, the two other aspects involved in selling are: pricing and how you collect payments.

 Many people think if they sell cheap products, they will make a lot of sales.
-While this is true, it is also a mistake.
+While this is true, it is not necessarily profitable.

 So the cheaper your products, the more sales you make but with little to no value (benefits) and the pricier your products, the fewer sales you make but with higher value (benefits).

 Well; unless you are selling digital products that don’t require buying inventories, paying for warehousing and packaging, I recommend you to always do your best to price your products at $100 or more.

 With digital products like e-books, images, audio files, videos, you don’t have pricing problem.
 The item is set only once and sold forever plus there is no inventory, warehousing, or packaging cost.
 In this case you can sell them at your convenience.

 But with physical products that need to be shipped, the story is totally different.

 Do you think you will be earning 100% of the money a sale brings to you?
 Wake up!